-- 2.1 The initiation of this process will be by way of a formal written request to the Town Engineer, which said formal written request must include. - 2.1.1 The location requested (see Section 4.0). - 2.1.2 The proposed concept, artist rendering, colors, etc. - 2.1.3 If the request is from an organization, the Requestor, must submit written support from that organization. - 2.1.4 Commitment of financial support (see Section 5.0). - 2.1.5 Acknowledgement that the Requestor has read this policy and agree to all terms within this policy and any subsequent amendments from time to time. - 2.2 The Town Engineer will review the Requestor's submission and render a formal written response to the Requestor on the next steps or if additional information is required. - 2.3 If/when the proposal is acceptable to the Town Engineer, it will continue to move through this policy. - 2.4 If the proposal is denied and the Requestor wishes to dispute the Town Engineer's decision, the proposal will be advanced to Town Council for a final decision.
-Such a request to Council will be accompanied by an Administrative report and supporting documentation on the essence of the denial. - 2.5 The proposed markings should celebrate our culture, history, and events.
+- 2.1 The initiation of this process will be by way of a formal written request to the Town Engineer, which said formal written request must include. - 2.1.1 The location requested (see Section 4.0). - 2.1.2 The proposed concept, artist rendering, colors, etc. - 2.1.3 If the request is from an organization, the Requestor, must submit written support from that organization. - 2.1.4 Commitment of financial support (see Section 5.0). - 2.1.5 Acknowledgement that the Requestor has read this policy and agree to all terms within this policy and any subsequent amendments from time to time. - 2.2 If the Requestor is an individual, such individual must be a resident of the Town of LaSalle.
+If the Requestor is an organization or group, there must be a Champion who resides in LaSalle taking on the role of the Requestor on the organization/group(s) behalf. - 2.3 The Town Engineer will review the Requestor's submission and render a formal written response to the Requestor on the next steps or if additional information is required.

-- 2.6 No proposal will be approved that represents commercial, religious, or political organizations. - 2.7 No proposal will be approved of a group or organization whose undertaking or philosophy are contrary to Town policies or by-laws, or espouse hatred, violence, or racism. - 2.8 No proposal or markings shall be those of trademarked symbols, or words. - 2.9 No proposal or markings shall be those of depictions that can be related to a commercially available product.
+- 2.4 If/when the proposal is acceptable to the Town Engineer, it will continue to move through this policy. - 2.5 If the proposal is denied and the Requestor wishes to dispute the Town Engineer's decision, the proposal will be advanced to Town Council for a final decision.
+Such a request to Council will be accompanied by an Administrative report and supporting documentation on the essence of the denial. - 2.6 The proposed markings should celebrate our culture, history, and events. - 2.7 No proposal will be approved that represents commercial, religious, or political organizations. - 2.8 No proposal will be approved of a group or organization whose undertaking or philosophy are contrary to Town policies or by-laws, or espouse hatred, violence, or racism. - 2.9 No proposal or markings shall be those of trademarked symbols, or words. - 2.10 No proposal or markings shall be those of depictions that can be related to a commercially available product.